dlin-me/saasu/README.md

 ```

-#### Search Entities
+#### Search Entities ( List Entities )
-To search entites, you will need to specify the search criterion.
+To search/list entites, you will need to specify the search criterion.
 This is done by creating a criteria object and setting the properties of that object.
 Every main entities class has an accompanying criteria class.
 For example, to search for a *BankAccount*, you will need a *BankAccountCriteria* object. **More details will be covered in later sections.**

 ```
 $criteria = new BankAccountCriteria();